-Submodularity of the constructed binary problem The described transformation of multi-label problems into binary ones is valid in general, for any input pairwise graphical models.
+Submodularity of the constructed binary problem The described transformation of multi-label problems into binary ones is valid for any pairwise graphical model.
 Note, however, that if the pairwise costs of the multi-label problem are submodular, so are the pairwise costs of the corresponding binary problem.
 Indeed,